Splash pad given extension for completion

 The idea of having the building inspector also take on duties for code enforcement was also discussed again as a possible option to make the position full time.

 “We need to get this decided and move forward,” council member Tami Stark stated.
-“There is going on and we need to make sure that we have someone to complete inspections.”
+“There is a lot going on and we need to make sure that we have someone to complete inspections.”

 With questions still surrounding the idea of how to fill the position, it was decided for the matter to go back to the council’s public safety committee for further discussion.